 - Access to pre-award administrative services for multi-investigator, center-wide PPG proposals (P01 and P50s)

-- Waiver of registration fees for all Cancer Center-sponsored conferences and retreats
+- Waiver of registration fees for all Cancer Center-sponsored conferences and retreats with approval

 - Notification of available research awards, conferences, and seminars